ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 * That bucket enters my section 104 holding.
 This now contains 0.15 BTC purchased at a total of £210, average £1400/BTC.
 * I sell my remaining BTC for £45, which is a loss of £165.

+And if the middle three all happened within 30 days of each other, then:

+* My section 104 holding is initially empty.
+* Then, it contains 0.1 BTC purchased at a total of £105, average £1050/BTC.
+* Then, 0.2 BTC purchased at a total of £220, average £1100/BTC.
+* The subsequent buy and sell get matched:
+  * I buy 0.1 BTC for £305 and sell it for £130, making a loss of £175.
+  * I also sell 0.05 BTC for £65, that I'd bought at £55, making a profit of £10.
+  * So in total that sale makes me a loss of £165, and the 30-day bucket contains -0.05 BTC purchased at £55.
+* That bucket enters my section 104 holding.
+This now contains 0.15 BTC purchased at a total of £165, average £1100/BTC.
+* I sell my remaining BTC for £45, which is a loss of £120.

-In both cases my total loss is £285, which makes sense.
+In all cases my total loss is £285, which makes sense.
 But I might get taxed differently, if this happened over multiple tax years.

 Some more edge cases:

-* It's not clear what happens if there are overlapping buckets - like, I sell on September 1 and 15, and buy on September 10 and 20.
-If in total I buy more than I sold on September 1, then what counts for the B&B rule against the September 15 sale?
 * I have no idea how these rules would apply if you're playing with options or short selling.
 I think those are both things you can do with crypto?
 * If you receive crypto as a gift, you count it as coming in at market price on the day you recieved it.
 I'm not sure exactly how that's meant to be calculated (on any given day, lots of buys and sells happened for lots of different prices on various different legible exchanges; and lots also happened outside of legible exchanges) but I assume if you google "historical bitcoin prices" and use a number you find there you're probably good.
 So it's as if you were gifted cash and used it to buy crypto.
 * Similarly, if you give it away as a gift, it's treated as disposing of it at market price on the day, as if you'd sold it for cash and gifted the cash.